-When can a litigant in Florida adversarial guardianship proceedings amend a petition?
-According to the Florida Fourth District Court of Appeals, an amendment to the initial pleading in an adversarial guardianship proceeding is allowed once, as a matter of right, before the responsive pleading is filed.
+When can a litigant in a guardianship proceeding amend a petition?
+The appellate court holds that an amendment to the initial pleading is allowed once, as a matter of right, before the responsive pleading is filed.

 The appellate court held that the daughter should have been allowed to amend her petition on the surcharge count, based on the Florida Rule of Civil Procedure pertaining to amendments of pleadings.

-If proceedings in the Florida guardianship court are considered to be adversarial in nature, whether because the rules make it adversarial or because a litigant files a notice that the proceeding is adversarial in nature, the regular rules of civil procedure apply, not just the guardianship rules of procedure (which confusingly are found within the Florida Probate Rules.)
+If a proceeding in the guardianship court is considered to be adversarial in nature, whether because the rules make it adversarial or because a litigant files a notice that the proceeding is adversarial in nature, the regular rules of civil procedure apply, not just the guardianship rules of procedure (which confusingly are found within the Florida Probate Rules.)